cloudipsp/wordpress/woocommerce/fondy-woocommerce-payment-gateway/README.txt

 === FONDY — WooCommerce Payment Gateway ===
 Contributors: fondyeu
-Tags: payments, payment gateway, woocommerce, online payment, merchant Requires at least: 3.5
+Tags: payments, payment gateway, woocommerce, online payment, merchant, credit card, fondy, apple pay, payment request, google pay
+Requires at least: 3.5
-Tested up to: 5.5
+Tested up to: 5.8
-Requires PHP: 5.4
+Requires PHP: 5.6
-Stable tag: 2.6.10
+Stable tag: 3.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 The plugin for WooCommerce allows you to integrate the online payment form on the Checkout page of your online store.

-The [FONDY](https://fondy.eu/en/) ecommerce plugin for online stores, based on the WooCommerce addon for CMS Wordpress provides businesses with a single platform for quick and secure accepting payments on the site, and its customers with convenient ways to pay for goods and services of their interest.
+The [Fondy](https://fondy.io/) ecommerce plugin for online stores, based on the WooCommerce addon for CMS Wordpress provides businesses with a single platform for quick and secure accepting payments on the site, and its customers with convenient ways to pay for goods and services of their interest.
 After connecting the system, your customers will be able to pay for purchases using bank cards, online banking, mobile payments.

 The ability to pay in a convenient way increases customer loyalty, increases the frequency of purchases and helps entrepreneurs earn more.
-The FONDY platform has already been connected to more than 8000 entrepreneurs around the world — from small start-ups and niche stores to international companies with millions of turnover.
+The Fondy platform has already been connected to more than 8000 entrepreneurs around the world — from small start-ups and niche stores to international companies with millions of turnover.

 We already work in [33 countries](https://docs.fondy.eu/docs/page/supported-countries/), accept payments from any country, and support more than [100 currencies](https://docs.fondy.eu/docs/page/27/), cooperate with banks of the European Union, Eastern Europe, Ukraine and Russia, and constantly expand our presence around the world.

-== Reasons to choose FONDY ==
+== Reasons to choose Fondy ==
 * We accept payments in all the countries in 100 currencies
 * A wide range of payment methods: credit cards, local means of payment, Internet banks
 * Support for recurring payments — regular debit from the client card for subscription services